Sumner station: History

+Parking expansion

 Parking demands at the station spurred the creation of a restricted parking zone on nearby streets, as the park and ride lot filled quickly in the mornings by 2006.
 In its 2005 long-range plan, Sound Transit considered two proposals to alleviate demand at the station: construction of a parking garage at the current station, or construction of an auxiliary station on city-owned land to the north of downtown Sumner.
 The parking garage was favored by the Sumner city council, but councilmembers disagreed on whether to site it adjacent to the station or elsewhere in Sumner or Bonney Lake.
 The garage project and a provisional station in North Sumner (reliant on third party funding) were included in the Roads and Transit ballot measure in 2007, which combined transit projects with road improvements.
 The ballot measure was rejected by voters and a revised, transit-only plan known as Sound Transit 2 was passed the following year.
 Sound Transit 2 dropped the provisional North Sumner station and allocated $40 million to the garage project.

 The 400-stall parking garage on the south side of the station was approved in 2014 alongside improvements to nearby sidewalks and a pedestrian overpass connecting the two platforms.
 The garage's four-story height and its effects on Sumner's historic downtown generated concerns from the city council, who also requested 623 parking stalls (a net increase of 505 stalls) before endorsing the project in 2016.
-The garage and pedestrian overpass were scheduled to begin construction in 2019 and open by 2021, at a cost of $52 million, but will be delayed due to the COVID-19 pandemic.
-Construction on the garage is scheduled to begin in 2023 and finish in 2025, while the pedestrian bridge is deferred.
+The 602-stall garage and pedestrian overpass were scheduled to begin construction in 2019 and open by 2021, at a cost of $52 million, but will be delayed due to the COVID-19 pandemic.
+Construction of the garage began with a groundbreaking ceremony on August 6, 2024, and is planned to cost $49 million.
+It is planned to be completed in early 2026, while the pedestrian bridge is deferred.
+During construction, approximately 190 stalls will be closed and a city-run shuttle service is planned to run to offset the loss of parking capacity.